-Pipe fencing has become quite popular for farm and ranch and rural properties.
-Pipe fencing has many options, you can design it with horizontal bars (AKA sucker rod, usually 3/4" in dia.
-Solid steel bar) you can use additional pipe for the horizontal rails, or you can use a variety of wire meshes such as chain link, field fence, no-climb fence, horse wire, cattle panels, or even barbed wire.
-Pipe fencing with no-climb wire or field fence provides security and containment, while allowing almost complete visibility.
-Pipe fence with pipe railings, barbed wire, or sucker rods offers containment of larger animals such as cows or horses.
+Pipe fencing has become quite popular for farm and ranch and rural properties in East Texas.
+Pipe fencing has alot of options.
+You can design it with horizontal bars (AKA sucker rod, usually 3/4" in diameter and solid steel bar) You can use additional pipe for the horizontal rails or you can use a variety of wire meshes such as chain link, field fence, no-climb fence, horse wire, cattle panels, or even barbed wire.
+Pipe fencing with no-climb wire or provides security and animal containment, while allowing complete visibility.
+Pipe fence with pipe railings, barbed wire, or sucker rods is great for a pasture of cows and horses.

-Our barbed wire fences are typically built using 2 or 4 pt. barbed wire 5-strands on metal t-posts spaced a max. of 10' o/c and using welded steel pipe for H- Braces and Corner Braces.
+Our barbed wire fences are typically built using 2 or 4 pt. barbed wire 5-strands on metal t-posts spaced a maximum of 10' o/c and using welded steel pipe for H-braces and corner braces.

-As consumers become more and more mindful of the environment, fencing materials are also becoming more eco-friendly, with several options for the environmentally-minded among us to choose from for their next fence project.
+As consumers become more mindful of the environment, fence materials are also becoming more eco-friendly and there are several options to choose from.

-Vinyl fencing seldom needs replacing.
-You have to wash it every now and again for maintenance, but there's no painting required.
-It's also much more durable over time.
-It can be used to enclose the yard or a pasture.
-Moisture is never a problem for vinyl so you don't have to worry about this fence rotting or where you choose to use it.
+Vinyl fences seldom need replacing.
+You have to wash it every now and again for maintenance but there's no painting required and they look like iron or wood.
+Vinyl is also much more durable over time.
+It can be used to gate a small yard or a big pasture.
+Moisture is never a problem for vinyl fence posts so you don't have to worry about this fence rotting and you're not limited as to where you choose to use it.
 A durable choice, vinyl fences come with extensive warranties.